jakimowb/enmapbox_testmigration2/doc/source/dev_section/dev_installation.rst

 Add EnMAP-Box Code
 -------------------------

-As in the previous step, open the project structure settings and click `+ Add Content Root`.
+Open the project structure settings and click `+ Add Content Root`.

 If you like the EnMAP-Box code as it is distributed as official QGIS Plugin, navigate to the active profile folder, where QGIS has installed the EnMAP-Box Plugin.